 Purchase Zula Hops

-Zula hops are available to be purchased from multiple suppliers.
+Zula hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Zula Hops
+Origin and Geneology of the Zula Hop

 Zula has a pedigree of Lubelski, a Savinski Golding hybrid and a Yugoslavian male.
 It is a twin sister of Lunga and was released to the public in 2004.